Hinduism in Pakistan: Early Muslim conquests and invasion of Sindh

+Colonial era

+The Swaminarayan Temple in Karachi was a departure point for those migrating to India after independence.

+Decadal censuses taken in British India revealed the religious composition of all administrative divisions that would ultimately compose regions situated in contemporary Pakistan, with the Hindu population numbering 3,009,842 persons or 17.1 percent of the total population in 1901.
+Later, the final census conducted prior to independence in 1941 revealed Hindus numbered 3,981,565 persons or 14.6 percent of the total population.

+During the independence of Pakistan in 1947, estimates detail between 4.7 and 5.0 million Hindus and Sikhs from West Pakistan migrated to India.
+The reasons for this exodus were the heavily charged communal atmosphere in British Raj, deep distrust of each other, the brutality of violent mobs and the antagonism between the religious communities.
+Over 1 million people perished, primarily due to large scale religious cleansing as witnessed during the Rawalpindi Massacres, Gujrat train massacre, Kamoke train massacre etc.

 Post-independence period (1947–present)

-The Swaminarayan Temple in Karachi was a departure point for those migrating to India after independence.

 At the time of Pakistan’s creation, the “hostage theory” had been espoused.
 According to this theory the Hindu minority in Pakistan was to be given a fair deal in Pakistan in order to ensure the protection of the Muslim minority in India.
 Muhammad Ali Jinnah, the founder of Pakistan, stated in an address to the constituent assembly of Pakistan, "You will find that in course of time Hindus will cease to be Hindus and Muslims will cease to be Muslims, not in the religious sense, because that is the personal faith of each individual, but in the political sense as the citizens of the State."
 However, Khawaja Nazimuddin, the 2nd Prime Minister of Pakistan stated: "I do not agree that religion is a private affair of the individual nor do I agree that in an Islamic state every citizen has identical rights, no matter what his caste, creed or faith be".

-After the independence of Pakistan in 1947, over more than 5 million (5.5 m, Noted in 1941 Census of British India Province Balochistan, NWFP, Sindh, West Punjab and 0.5 Noted 1951 census of Pakistan) Hindus and Sikhs from West Pakistan left for India, and 6.5 million Muslims chose to migrate to Pakistan.
-The reasons for this exodus were the heavily charged communal atmosphere in British Raj, deep distrust of each other, the brutality of violent mobs and the antagonism between the religious communities.
-That over 1 million people lost their lives in the bloody violence of 1947 should attest to the fear and hate that filled the hearts of millions of Hindus, Muslims and Sikhs who left ancestral homes hastily after independence.
+In 1956, the government of Pakistan declared 32 castes and tribes, the majority of them Hindus, to be Scheduled Caste, including Kohlis, Meghawars, and Bheels, thus bifurcating the members of scheduled castes from Jāti (Caste) Hindus.
+Throughout the post-inddependance era, scheduled caste activists have argued that the members elected on the minority reserved seats are upper caste Hindus despite scheduled castes Hindus forming majority of the Hindus in Pakistan, indicating the classification of both groups under the single category of "Hindu" would benefit mostly the upper caste Hindus, by increasing the overall reported Hindu population, while their comparatively greater economic influence enables them to secure most of the minority reserved seats.
+Organisations like the Dalit Sujag Tehreek and the Bheel Intellectual Forum support separate identity in Census for scheduled caste Hindus and have conducted awareness campaigns.
+In recent years, however, some other Hindu politicians like Mangla Sharma and Ramesh Kumar Vankwani were against this categorisation as it divides the Hindu community into two.